-Follow the Massachusetts Turnpike (I-90 West) to Exit 2 in Lee.
+Follow the Massachusetts Turnpike (I-90 west) to Exit 2 in Lee.
 Turn right onto Rte.
 20. After Rte.
 20 merges with Rte.
 7 in Lenox, follow Rte.
 7 to Park Square.
-Go around the traffic circle and follow the directions from Park Square above.
+Take a left onto West Street and follow the directions from Park Square above.

 From the south: Follow Rte.
 7 to Park Square.
-Go around the traffic circle and follow the directions from Park Square above.
+Turn left onto West Street and follow the directions from Park Square above.